tuyendq/lthwawssdk/README.md

-# lthwawssdk
-LTHW - AWS SDK for JavaScript in Node.js
+# LTHW - AWS SDK for JavaScript in Node.js